mlatif01/blog/_posts/JS30/2019-12-23-Day-12-JavaScript-Challenge.markdown

 categories: JS30
 ---

-This execise is all about key sequence detection.
+This exercise is all about key sequence detection.
 Basically when someone inputs a certain sequence of keys into a window or input, something should happen.

 This is a.k.a the Konami Code.
 It is a cheat code that appears in many Konami video games and even